-In cases that result in university suspension or expulsion, the student may choose to have an appeal presented to either the chief judicial officer or his/her designee, or the Student Conduct Review Committee.
-In addition, the chief judicial officer has the discretion to defer any appeal requests to the Student Conduct Review Committee.
+In cases that result in university suspension or expulsion, the student may choose to have an appeal presented to either the Chief Judicial Officer or his/her designee, or the Student Conduct Review Committee.
+In addition, the Chief Judicial Officer or designee has the discretion to defer any appeal requests to the Student Conduct Review Committee.
 The Chief Judicial Officer or his/her designee will chair the Student Conduct Review Committee as a nonvoting member.
-If practicable, the committee shall consist of two faculty members, two staff members, and two students (each selected by the chief judicial officer or designee).
+If practicable, the committee shall consist of two faculty members, two staff members, and two students (each selected by the Chief Judicial Officer or designee).

-The following process is such that after review of information, interview of witnesses, and deliberation, the committee will make a recommendation to the chief judicial officer or his/her designee whose decision is final.
+The following process is such that after review of information, interview of witnesses, and deliberation, the committee will make a recommendation to the Chief Judicial Officer or his/her designee whose decision is final.
 In the case of a tie or deadlock, the chair will not vote and the decision will be notified to the Chief Judicial Officer.
-There must be a minimum of five members present to constitute a quorum (including the chair).
+There must be a minimum of three members present to constitute a quorum (excluding the chair).
 If the student behavior resulting in the disciplinary process involved violent or dangerous behavior, the committee shall be required to consider the safety of the APU community in its deliberations and recommendation, and any sanction imposed on the student shall not be stayed pending the appeal.

 Any disciplinary outcome resulting in university suspension or expulsion may be reported to the student’s professors, other university officials, and the registrar.